spryker/spryker-docs/docs/scos/dev/glue-api-guides/202304.0/dynamic-data-api/how-to-guides/how-to-configure-dynamic-data-api.md

 {% info_block infoBox %}

 Currently, the process entails manually executing SQL queries as there is no existing user interface (UI) feature in Spryker for it.
-However, future releases are expected to introduce UI solution for adding new rows to the `spy_dynamic_entity_configuration` table.
+However, future releases are expected to introduce an UI solution for adding new rows to the `spy_dynamic_entity_configuration` table.

 {% endinfo_block %}